 Would swimming and cycling not be recommended for a few days/weeks?

-Will There Be Any Activities That I Will Need to Avoid During my Lasik Eye Surgery Recovery?
+Will There Be Any Activities That Should Be Avoided During Lasik Eye Surgery Recovery?

 Doctor Answers 3